lambdamikel/LambdaSpeak3/README.md

 either connects the CPLD pin to the IOREQ signal from the CPC, or disables it by connecting it to +5V / VCC via a 4.7 kOhm resistor.
 That way, each card (LS3 and Speak&SID) can be en- and disabled individually with a switch.
-I should have though of such a switch in the first place.
-Fortunately, this is a straight-forward PCB modification, even if it requires cutting a PCB trace though and some soldering.
+I should have thought of such a switch in the first place.
+Fortunately, this is a straight-forward PCB mod, even if it requires cutting a track and some soldering.

 ### Older News